Meet the Hickathrift House Care Home team

 From nurses and carers to chefs and housekeepers, staff in our home are here to deliver high quality care and services to those we support.
 Check below to meet some of the friendly faces you are likely to see when visiting our home:

-Hi, my name is Paula, and I am the deputy manager acting as general manager here at Hickathrift.
+Hi, my name is Paula, and I am proud to be the General Manager here at Hickathrift.
 Welcome to our website!

-I joined Hickathrift House in 2015.
+I joined the home in 2015.
 My background is in nursing and I have vast knowledge and experience working with the elderly.
-After applying for a senior position, I was promoted to head of community in April 2016 and deputy manager in July 2018.
+After applying for a senior position, I was promoted to Head of Community in April 2016, then to Deputy Manager in July 2018.
+I became the Acting General Manager in November 2019, and General Manager in September 2020.

 I am hands-on in my role and I like to spend as much time as possible with the people I care for.
 I also really enjoy getting to know the residents' families and provide them with support when they need it.